cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 	  }
 	}

 You can experiment with different learning algorithms (model types), features, hyperparameters, and cross-validation settings by passing the appropriate parameters to the classifier's :meth:`fit()` method.
-Here are a few examples.

-Change the feature extraction settings to use bag of bigrams in addition to the default bag of words:
+For example, you can change the feature extraction settings to use bag of bigrams in addition to the default bag of words:

 .. code:: python